andis-spr/sshb.bat/README.md

 ## Features

 Search and select an SSH host stored in a text file, then
- - Start an SSH session in Windows command line..
+ - start an SSH session in Windows command line,
- - ..or mount SSHFS directories in Windows Explorer via SSHFS-win.
+ - or mount SSHFS directories in Windows Explorer via SSHFS-win.

 ## `ssh-hosts.txt`